sourceoftruthdata/sot-data-exchange-examples/README.md

 ## this will eliminate the need for the venv creation

 ## currently the notebooks require AWS boto setup for authentication

+### updating Project with working Notebooks with boto3 auth